tencentyun/intlcloud-documents/yehe_doc/游戏服务/游戏多媒体引擎 GME/常见问题/实时语音进房失败问题_intl_en.md

 ### How many room members can speak at the same time?

 It only supports up to 6 members to speak at the same time.
-If you need it for more members, please see [Advanced GME APIs](https://intl.cloud.tencent.com/document/product/607/38334).
 >!
 GME supports up to 20 mixing channels.
 We do not recommend more channels as it will be hard to know which player is speaking.

 ### Is there a requirement for the value of room ID?